 Please Note:- In the tables below each Action is assigned to a lead organization/individual and where appropriate there are assisting partners organizations/individuals.
-The 2015 review has enabled some target and actions to be labelled as Achieved, In progress, Void in addition to Ongoing.

-- Objective 1: Develop partnerships to ensure that the conservation and enhancement of biodiversity in Epsom and Ewell is maintained in the long term. - Target 1.1: Formation of an Epsom and Ewell Biodiversity Working Group or Partnership to implement, monitor and review the Local BAP, 2010
+- Objective 1: Develop partnerships to ensure that the conservation and enhancement of biodiversity in Epsom and Ewell is maintained in the long term. - Target 1.1: Formation of an Epsom and Ewell Biodiversity Partnership to implement, monitor and review the Local BAP, 2009

-Action 1.1.1: Create a constitution for the Epsom & Ewell Biodiversity partnership.

-Void - Target 1.2: Develop strong links with the Surrey Biodiversity Partnership by 2010.
-(Now Surrey Nature Partnership Biodiversity Working Group)
+Action 1.1.1: Create a constitution for the Epsom & Ewell Biodiversity partnership. - Target 1.2: Develop strong links with the Surrey Biodiversity Partnership by 2010.

-Action 1.2.1: Ensure a member/s of the EEBAP partnership attends the Surrey BAP partnership meetings.
-Achieved - Target 1.3: Identify and contact active groups involved in efforts to conserve and enhance biodiversity in Epsom and Ewell.
-Ongoing.
+Action 1.2.1: Ensure a member/s of the EEBAP partnership attends the Surrey BAP partnership meetings. - Target 1.3: Identify and contact active groups involved in efforts to conserve and enhance biodiversity in Epsom and Ewell.
+On going.

 Action 1.3.1: Encourage and support active groups. - Target 1.4: Create partnerships with private landowners and businesses.

-Ongoing Action 1.4.1: Encourage improvements to biodiversity by working with the 'Epsom Business Partnership and private landowners. - Target 1.5: Establish a working relationship with the Epsom & Ewell Local Strategic Partnership (EELSP), 2010.
+Action 1.4.1: Encourage improvements to biodiversity by working with the 'Epsom Business Partnership and private landowners. - Target 1.5: Establish a working relationship with the Epsom & Ewell Local Strategic Partnership (EELSP), 2009.